 Map image from Zazzle

-There are loads of ways share inspiration, tips and wanderlust across social media channels – people like me (@em_luxton) love to tweet travel quotes, for example – but the one of the best sites has to be Pinterest.
+There are loads of ways share inspiration, tips and wanderlust across social media channels – people like me love to tweet great pics and stuff, for example – but the one of the best sites has to be Pinterest.
 You can gather pics from around the web and ‘pin’ them to a board – sort of like creating a virtual mood board.
 People share some fab travel photos and quotes on their boards, like this one, and once you start browsing its hard to stop!

 Update your Bookshelf